harlan3/aquarius-dis-pdu/readme.md

 -------------
 PDU Sequencer generates a Composition XML file containing selected DIS PDUs for playback.
 The tool supports both dis_version_5 and dis_version_7, however the dis_versions cannot be mixed.
+Note that it is an error to save a composition tree with one DIS version, and then load the composition tree with a different DIS version selected.
+This will result in an usuable composition file.
 DIS PDUs are drag and dropped into the Composition Tree on top of the Message Group branch.
 Multiple Message Group branches can also be defined for organizational purposes.
 The Composition Tree can be saved for use at a later time.
 The time between PDUs can be modified under the Application Settings.
 Upon completion of the DIS pdu sequence selection, the Generate Composition File button can be pushed which generates the Sequence Composition file.
 This file is then used by the PDU Generation - Sequence tab to send out the selected DIS PDUs at the interval defined in the Application Settings of this tool.

 Misc Tools
 ----------